 A household at a given address can participate in the Program until the Program incentive cap is met.
-Once the Program incentive cap is met, the household cannot participate in the Program until three years have passed from the initial project completion date.
-If the household members move to a new address, then the three-year waiting period is cleared.
+Once the Program incentive cap is met, the household cannot participate in the Program until one year has passed from the initial project completion date.
+If the household members move to a new address, then the one-year waiting period is cleared.